Freight Shipping from Laredo to Memphis

 How much does it cost to ship freight from Laredo to Memphis?

-Full truckload (FTL) rates from Laredo, TX to Memphis, TN currently range from $2,146-$2,645 for a standard dry van load over the 998-mile route.
+Full truckload (FTL) rates from Laredo, TX to Memphis, TN currently range $2,146-$2,645 (roughly $2.16-$2.67 per mile over 998 miles).
 LTL shipments typically cost $749-$1,248 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Memphis?

-Standard FTL transit from Laredo to Memphis is approximately 18 hrs by truck over 998 miles.
+Standard FTL transit from Laredo to Memphis is approximately 18 hrs by truck over 998 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Laredo Yard to BNSF Memphis Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Laredo to Memphis freight?